ayushk1804/PB-Discord-Bot/README.md

 ## How to deploy?:
 ### Heroku:
 This is Already heroku compatible.
-Just follow the following steps.
+Just follow the steps below:
 ```
 Fork this repo and connect your github to heroku.
 Deploy.